 Other than the things you’re selling, your furniture is probably going to be the thing that takes up the most real estate in your retail space.
 If you do have some creative wiggle room when it comes to the furniture you fill your pop-up with, it may pay to adopt themes that allow you to choose the least bulky pieces.

 Industrial aesthetics for example might help you minimise your furniture’s bulk and avoid obstructions in lines of sight.
-At their LA pop-up, Browns Fashion repurposed industrial trolleys as clothings rails, allowing the stock to be positioned anywhere within the store, all while guaranteeing a visual impact.
+At their LA pop-up shop design space, Browns Fashion repurposed industrial trolleys as clothings rails, allowing the stock to be positioned anywhere within the store, all while guaranteeing a visual impact.

 2. Make the most of reflections